Eternal Love (1917 film): Plot

 The film focuses on Paul Dechellette, a French artist in the Latin Quarter of Paris.
 He celebrates the announcement of the Gautier Art Student Prize Competition, the theme of which is "A Message of Spring".
-He travels to Brittany to seek inspiration and finds it an peasant maid and orphan named Mignon.
+He travels to Brittany to seek inspiration and finds it a peasant maid and orphan named Mignon.
 She decided to pose for his painting "The Call of Spring".
 Dechellette falls in love with Mignon and gives her an engagement ring, proclaiming that he will return "when the roses bloom again" and marry her.
 Paul returns and wins the competition with his painting, but he forgets about Mignon.

 One day Cou-Cou, another artist and rival who lost the competition to Paul, is struck by an automobile and injured.
 In the confusion, a reporter takes the name of Paul and publishes the notice of the accident in the paper.
 In Brittany, Mignon reads of the accident and decides to head to Paris to find him.
 Because she is poor and unable to afford transportation, Mignon decides to walk to Paris.
 The journey is difficult and she arrives in Paris in a very weakened state and falls on the doorstep of the Blanc home.
 Monsieur Blanc, a baker who runs a shop near Paul's studio, and his wife try to discourage Mignon from seeking out the disreputable Paul.
 Mignon decides to go and arrives at the studio when Paul is hosting a dinner party, there she finds Paul sitting with not one, but two women.
 Mignon stands, transfixed, as the sight of Paul and the girls, Mimi and Fifi, before running from the room and fainting at the baker's shop.
 Paul, who saw her, rushes out to search for her, but cannot find her.

 Mignon leaves the ring and a note for Paul in her wooden shoes, having resolved to commit suicide by throwing herself into the river.
 On the way she passes Francois Gautier, the famous painter and donator of the prize, and he stops her and listens to her story.
 Gautier offers to shelter Mignon and she becomes like a daughter to him.
 One day, Gautier's death comes suddenly and Mignon finds herself as his heiress.
 Mignon decides to dedicate her live to saving outcast women.
 Paul learns of her inheritance and goes to the Gautier mansion, asking to see her.
 Mignon refuses as first, but then sees him only to inform her that she does not love him.
 In despair, Paul wanders all night in a storm and is found nearly dead the next morning on a park bench.
 Cou-cou, sends for Mignon who comes to Paul's bedside.
 Mignon comes and forgives Paul, and they decide to marry.